Kicking

 Turning around

-The reasons behind teaching this maneuver are both practical and developmental.
-From a safety perspective, the ability to orient oneself toward a stable surface is essential.
+The ability to orient oneself toward a stable surface is essential.
 Should a child ever accidentally enter deeper water, instinctively turning toward the nearest wall and grasping it provides an immediate means of support and prevents panic.

 Equally important are the benefits to a child’s self-esteem and aquatic competence.
 By learning to rotate independently and secure a hold on the wall, babies and toddlers develop body awareness, balance, and strength.
 This skill also reinforces the idea that the pool environment can be navigated with confidence rather than fear.